Oncology Nurse Residency Program

-Eligible candidates must submit an online application for the position titled "Nurse Resident."
+Eligible candidates must submit an online application for the position titled "Nurse Resident" or "Graduate Nurse Resident."
 Also, be sure to have the required documentation:

 - Resume with clinical information

 - Letter of intent (cover letter with the intention to work at Moffitt and to be a part of the Program)

 - One recommendation letter from a clinical instructor or direct supervisor (if working in a clinical setting)